elf4j/elf4j/README.md

 API and SPI of a no-fluff Java logging facade

-* ... because, sometimes, the wheel should be reinvented.
+* ... because sometimes the wheel should be reinvented.

 ## User stories